Archiv8/archiv8-toolbox/cvs/git/bug_report.md

-## Before filing an issue please verify that:
+# Before filing an issue please verify that

 - [] The system the package is being installed / built on is fully up to date.
 - [] A web search has been performed and it is unlikely the issue lies with the upstream sources